amandaestevez/SOFTWARE-QA/01-CREATE-A-TEST-CASE-TEMPLATE-FOR-JIRA/README.md

       Traceability ensures that all project requirements are thoroughly tested, minimizing the risk of defects slipping into production.

+ ## Creating and Managing Test Cases in Jira

+Now that you are done with your template, you can set your test case in Jira by following this set of instructions: [Manage Test Cases With Jira & Xray](https://github.com/amandaestevez/softwareqa/blob/4a4a070700729987436ecd37ed5de12d6bbe313f/04-MANAGE-TESTS-WITH-JIRA-AND-XRAY/README.md)

 ## Conclusion

-AA standardized test case structure fosters clear communication, enhances testing efficiency, minimizes errors, and streamlines traceability throughout the development lifecycle.
+A standardized test case structure fosters clear communication, enhances testing efficiency, minimizes errors, and streamlines traceability throughout the development lifecycle.